matthiasn/octopress-blog/source/_posts/2014-10-01-Building-System-in-Clojure-2.markdown

 ## Twitter Client
 Let’s start in **[hammock mode](https://www.youtube.com/watch?v=f84n5oFoZBc)**, without code.
 What is the problem we are trying to solve?
 It all starts with the tweet stream from the twitter API.
 Very briefly, the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)** allows us to subscribe to a (near) real time stream of tweets that contain one or more terms out of a set of terms.
 In the live instance under **[http://birdwatch2.matthiasnehlsen.com](http://birdwatch2.matthiasnehlsen.com/#*)** these terms at the moment happen to be "Ferguson", "ISIS", and "Ebola" - I am interested in all these topics.
 As long as that subscription does not hit a hard ceiling of **1%** of all the tweets flowing through twitter’s system, we can be sure that we will retrieve all of them.
 Otherwise the stream will be throttled to a maximum of 1% of what is tweeted at any moment in time. [^2]

-From a technical standpoint, here is how that stream looks like:
+Here is how that stream looks like when each chunk is simply printed to the console:

-[insert animated GIF of the stream here]
+{% img left /images/streaming-api.gif 'animated gif of streaming API output' 'animated gif of streaming API output'%}

 For reasons unbeknownst to me, tweets stopped respecting the chunk borders for the last half year.
 Instead, tweets occasionally span two or three chunks.
 This makes processing the tweets a little more complicated than we might wish for.
 One tweet per chunk is straightforward: